iam3mer/old_iam3mer.github.io/_posts/2021-02-19-virtualenv.md

 ---
 layout: post
 title: "Entornos Virtuales en Python"       # Title of the post
-description: Los entornos virtuales permiten aislar recursos.       # Description of the post, used for Facebook Opengraph & Twitter
+description:      # Description of the post, used for Facebook Opengraph & Twitter
-headline: Markdown Syntax Test      # Will appear in bold letters on top of the post
+headline: Entornos Virtuales      # Will appear in bold letters on top of the post
 modified: 2021-2-19                 # Date
 category: class
 tags: []